twof/22CProject/README.md

 - [DONE]Add documentation to every method and class.
 - [DONE]Test every menu option
 - [DONE]Implement spellchecking
-- Update everything so that it uses file io
+- [DONE]Update everything so that it uses file io
-- Add in default file to save and read from
+- [DONE]Add in default file to save and read from
 - Add function switch to country output operator